arungudelli/angularjswiki/content/en/httpclient/post.md

 }
 ```

-In the user component ts file, we will log the response from the server.
+To see the returned data, we will log the response using `console.log`.

 ```
 {